zbchristian/simple-GPS-Data-Server/Readme.md

 Installation
 ------------
+* Using Docker
+  * Copy the folder `docker` to your server
+  * Copy the folder `webapp` (and if needed `tcp_udp_http_bridge`) into the `docker` directory
+  * Follow the instructions in [the docker folder](docker/Readme.md)
+* Install each component separately
   * Copy all files in the webapp folder to the web space folder (in the following ./gpstracker/ is assumed)
   * Create corresponding entry in webserver config to allow web access and php to run
-* Adjust the top level .htaccess file (Apache), or limit access in Nginx configuration
+  * Adjust the top level .htaccess file (Apache), or limit access in Nginx configuration ([example nginx.conf](docker/nginx.conf)
  ```
  RewriteBase gpstracker
  ```
   * Set the authentification for the admin interface
     * In the file <code>auth/.htpasswd</code> a single user <code>admin</code> with the password <code>changeme</code> is included
     * The path to the .htpasswd file has to be adjusted in <code>admin/.htaccess</code>.
 The absolute path is required!
     * Update .htpasswd with new users/passwords.
 Best use the command line<br> <code>htpasswd /path-to-htpasswd-file/.htpasswd myusername mypassword</code> or an online generator
   * Edit scripts/config.php: adjust settings
     * Define timezone, which map to use, date/time format
     * Specify the time span w/o movement to be recognized as a pause
     * Specify the time w/o movement to start a new track
     * Enable or disable the start of the tcp/udp bridge GO server
   * Get the javascript GPXViewer from <code>https://www.j-berkemeier.de/GPXViewer/</code> and copy the folder GM_Utils to <code>gpstracker/js/</code>
     * In order to use Google maps, an API key is required search for <code>google maps api key application</code>
     * Edit the file <code>./js/GM_Utils/GPX2GM_Defs.js</code> and uncomment the line containing  <code>JB.GPX2GM.GM_Api_key</code> and add the API key as the value
   * TCP/UDP-HTTP-Bridge
     * enable/disable in scripts/config.php
     * compile code with GO in tcp_udp_http_bridge (go build)
     * copy executable to exe directory on webspace
     * adjust config.php accordingly (name and path of/to executable)
     * call admin interface to start server
     * add a crontab entry to check once per hour, if the server is running (requires "wget")<br>
      <code>1 * * * * /usr/bin/wget -O /dev/null -o /dev/null https://servername/gpstracker?checkserver=SECRETKEY >/dev/null 2>&1</code>
   * The database file will be created automatically

 Enter tracking devices
 ----------------------